 The trial landscape in 2027 will almost certainly look different from 2026.
 The single most likely change is that Max and Paramount+ shorten or eliminate their 7-day trials.
 Both services have publicly discussed prioritising direct-to-consumer revenue over acquisition-cost reduction.
 Both have shorter content runways (Max's HBO content commitments are stable; Paramount+'s SkyDance merger introduces uncertainty).
 A move to "no trial, low-cost ad-supported tier as entry point" would align with the broader industry pattern and would not meaningfully reduce subscriber acquisition.

-The Hulu 30-day trial is likely stable because Disney has strong commercial reasons to maintain it.
-Amazon Prime 30-day trial is likely stable because Prime's broader value proposition supports it.
-Apple TV+ trial is likely stable because Apple's device-sales-driven acquisition strategy depends on it.
+The Amazon Prime 30-day trial is likely stable because Prime's broader value proposition supports it.
+The Apple TV+ trial is likely stable because Apple's device-sales-driven acquisition strategy depends on it.
+Hulu's standalone trial, by contrast, is already gone as of June 2026.

 The interesting watch is whether any major service brings back a free trial.
 Netflix has not signaled any intent to bring back trials but has experimented with various promotional offers (limited-time discount months, carrier bundles).
 Disney+ similarly.
 A free-trial revival is unlikely from these services in 2027 but is not impossible if competitive pressure shifts.
 The more likely revival pattern is at the niche-streamer level (specialty services with smaller libraries) where trials are essential for acquisition.